Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 ## Pure vs Impure {#sec:purely_functional_purity}
 Now that we have an idea of what a functional language is, we can talk about _purity_ and _impurity_.
-When we say a language is pure or impure, we are in essence describing how we treat computational effects, such as I/O. In [@Sabry1998] the author tries to come up with a formal definition of what it means to be pure,
+When we say a language is pure or impure, we are in essence describing how we treat computational effects, such as I/O. In [@Sabry1998] the author tries to come up with a formal definition of what it means to be pure.

 > _In essence, the new definition asserts that a language is purely functional if it can be implemented using either call-by-value, call-by-need, or call-by-name, with no observable difference between the different strategies -- other than termination properties._ [@Sabry1998, p.1]

 Which we can interpret as: no matter how many times you evaluate a function (as would happen with call-by-name), or when you evaluate them (call-by-need vs call-by-value), _iff_ they are pure, it will not matter since given the same input a function would give the same output, barring of course non-termination.

-More informally, and what is usually also the more popular and simple explanation, is that a purity means that we get referential transparency, as we know it from mathematics.
+More informally, and what is usually also the more popular and simple explanation, is that purity means that we get referential transparency, as we know it from mathematics.
 This was championed by John Launchbury and Simon Peyton Jones in [@Launchbury1995].

 \ \

-To reword the above in perhaps a more digestible way, for a function to be referentially transparent: if a function receives the same input, it must produce the same output.
+To reword the above in perhaps a more digestible way, if a function receives the same input, it must produce the same output, then we can consider the function to be referentially transparent.
 Take for example the code shown in [@lst:referential_transparency_python] and [@lst:referential_transparency_haskell].

 ```{#lst:referential_transparency_python .python}
 def appendList(a, b):